bandotio/unsecured-lending/README.md

 `$ npx redspot help`

 # Updates
+For the most updated codes, please refer to the delegate branch :)

  We have created a simple credit delegation loan system by using the a rough KYC verification.

 Try it from our test network: https://lend.bandot.io/